myxusera/-Matrix-Calculator/README.md

 # Matrix-Calculator
 Simple matrix calculator in Python.
-The purpose of this project was my first attempt to using OOP.
+The purpose of this project was to learn OOP concepts and create algoritms.

 July 2020.